rust-embedded/book/src/appendix/glossary.md

 ### BSP

-A Board Support Crate provides a high level interface configured for a specific developer board.
+A Board Support Crate provides a high level interface configured for a specific board.
 It usually depends on a [HAL](#hal) crate.
 There is a more detailed description on the [memory mapper registers page](../start/registers.md).